chpc-uofu/Singularity-containers-howtos/README.md

     mkdir /uufs
     mkdir /scratch
 ```
-- additions to default environment (PATH, LD_LIBRARY_PATH) can be put to /environment file in the container, e.g.
+- additions to default environment (PATH, LD_LIBRARY_PATH) can be put to /environment file in the container, or use the %environment section e.g.
 ``` echo "
     PATH=my_new_path:\$PATH
     export PATH